joshua-shuhan/diffri/README.md

 python kuramoto_gen.py --num-node 5 --density 0.5 --seed 1 --nsample 500
 ```

-For Spring dtastes, you can generate it with the following code.
+For Spring datasets, you can generate it with the following code.
 ```
 cd data;
 python spring_gen.py --num-node 5 --density 0.5 --seed 1 --nsample 500